-Impairment of non-financial assets: (2) Electronic information materials Description of Key Audit Matter Auditor's Response The Company recognized property, plant and equipment, etc., related to certain products for electronic information materials belonging to the Functional Chemicals segment of ¥1,788 equipment, etc. of the cash-generating unit million in the consolidated statement of financial position as of March 31, 2022.
+Impairment of non-financial assets: (2) Printing materials

+Description of Key Audit Matter

+The Company recognized property, plant and equipment, etc., of ¥1,788 million related to certain products for printing materials belonging to the Solutions segment in the consolidated statement of financial position as of March 31, 2023.
 As described in "4.
-Significant Accounting Estimates and Judgements (1) Impairment of non-financial assets: Electronic information materials" in the notes to consolidated financial statements, the Company determined that there was an indication of impairment due to a decline in profitability caused by changes in the business environment and performed an impairment test of the corresponding cashgenerating unit of the asset above.
+Significant Accounting Estimates Judgements (1) Impairment of non-financial assets 2) Printing materials" in the notes to financial consolidated statements. the Company determined that there was an indication of impairment due to a decline in profitability caused by changes in the business environment and performed an impairment test of the corresponding cash-generating unit of the asset above.

-The Company measures the recoverable amount of the cash-generating unit at value in use based on its business plan and did not recognize an impairment loss because the recoverable amount determined by discounting future cash flows exceeded the carrying amount.
-Value in use is estimated as the discounted present value of future cash flows based on the business plan approved by the Board of Directors.
-The significant assumptions underlying these estimates are sales volumes and sales prices.
+The Company measured the recoverable amount of the cash-generating unit at value in use based on its business plan and did not recognize an impairment loss because the recoverable amount determined by discounting future cash flows exceeded the carrying amount.

+Value in use was estimated as the discounted present value of future cash flows based on the latest business plan.
+The significant assumptions underlying these estimates were future sales volumes and sales prices.

-The carrying amount of the property, plant and equipment, etc. of the cash-generating unit is quantitatively significant to the Company's consolidated statements of financial position, and the sales volumes and sales prices, which are significant assumptions underlying the estimates used in the impairment test, involve uncertainties since they are determined based on factors including future market outlook and customer investment plans, etc. In addition, the application of valuation model in impairment tests also requires expertise.
-Therefore, we determined this issue as a key audit matter. included the following, among others:
+The carrying amount of the property, plant and equipment, etc. of the cash-generating unit is quantitatively significant to the Company's consolidated statements of financial position, and the future sales volumes and sales prices, which are significant assumptions underlying the estimates used in the impairment test, involve uncertainties since they determined based on factors including information received from customers and future market outlook, etc. In addition, the application of valuation model in impairment tests also requires expertise.

+Therefore, we determined this issue to be a key